sagar-46/LeetCode/Medium/README.md

 &emsp;&ensp;you have to wait after the ith day to get a warmer temperature.
 If there is no future day for which this is possible, keep answer[i] == 0 \
 &emsp;&ensp;instead.

+1578.Alice has n balloons arranged on a rope.
+You are given a 0-indexed string colors where colors[i] is the color of the ith balloon. \
+&emsp;&emsp;Alice wants the rope to be colorful.
+She does not want two consecutive balloons to be of the same color, so she asks Bob for help.
+Bob can \
+&emsp;&emsp;remove some balloons from the rope to make it colorful.
+You are given a 0-indexed integer array neededTime where neededTime[i] is the \
+&emsp;&emsp;time (in seconds) that Bob needs to remove the ith balloon from the rope. \
+&emsp;&emsp;Return the minimum time Bob needs to make the rope colorful.

 3100.You are given two integers numBottles and numExchange. numBottles represents the number of full water bottles that you initially have. \
 &emsp;&emsp;In one operation, you can perform one of the following operations: \
 &emsp;&emsp;Drink any number of full water bottles turning them into empty bottles. \